Bearing Syntactic Fruit with Stack-Augmented Neural Networks: Testing the Poverty of the Stimulus

 The purpose of our experiments is to test whether a given neural network architecture, when trained on data that ambiguously conforms to rules based on hierarchical syntax and linear position, generalizes in accordance with the hierarchical rule.
-We use an established experimental framework to do so \citep{wilson-2006-learning,frank-mathis-2007-transformational,mccoy-etal-2018-revisiting}, specifically using the \newterm{question formation} and \newterm{tense reinflection} tasks of \citet{mccoy-etal-2020-syntax}.
-Both tasks involve transforming an input sentence to an output sentence.
+We use an established experimental framework to do so \citep{wilson-2006-learning,frank-mathis-2007-transformational,mccoy-etal-2018-revisiting}, specifically using the \newterm{question formation} task of \citet{mccoy-etal-2020-syntax}, the \newterm{German question formation} task of \citet{mueller-etal-2022-coloring}, the \newterm{tense reinflection with \textit{do}} task provided alongside the code of \citet{mccoy-etal-2020-syntax}, and the \newterm{passivization} task of \citet{mueller-etal-2022-coloring}.
+All tasks involve transforming an input sentence to an output sentence.
 All input sentences were sampled from a simple probabilistic context-free grammar with a small vocabulary.
 Each task has a \newterm{training set} of 100k examples, a \newterm{validation set} of 1k examples, and an in-distribution \newterm{test set} of 10k examples where all examples are consistent with both the hierarchical and linear rule.
 Each task also has an out-of-distribution \newterm{generalization set} of 10k examples that is consistent only with the hierarchical rule; evaluating on this dataset reveals the model's inductive bias.